68 Million AI Crawler Visits Reveal What Drives AI Search Visibility — Plus the Ghost Citation Problem

 7. Action Plan: Optimizing for Both AI Crawling and AI Citations

-Combining findings from both studies, here is a concrete framework for improving both AI crawler visibility and brand citation quality.
+Combining findings from both studies, here is a concrete plan for improving both AI crawler visibility and brand citation quality.

 For AI Crawl Visibility

 1. Prioritize content depth over content breadth.
-The 33x difference in crawler visits between sites with 50+ posts and zero posts makes content volume the highest-leverage action.
+The 33x difference in crawler visits between sites with 50+ posts and zero posts makes content volume the highest-use action.
 Publish substantive, informational blog content consistently.

 3. Build external data connections.
 Third-party integrations like Yext (97.1% crawl rate) and review platforms (89.8%) create additional signals that AI systems use for entity validation and discovery.